Kotelnich: History

-The strip of the Vyatka's right bank on which Kotelnich stands is a part of a pareiasaur remains site, one of the largest in the world.

 12th to 16th centuries

 Ancient literary monuments and archaeological excavations have demonstrated that the town was founded near the end of the 12th century, at which time it was inhabited by the Maris (Cheremis), according to P. I. Rychkov and N. M. Karamzin.
 The first documents that prove the city status of Kotelnich date from the middle of the fifteenth century.
 For a long time the Vyatka region was a strong antagonist of Moscow and its attempts to consolidate all the Russian lands, but eventually resistance was broken, and Kotelnich was conquered in 1459 together with many other towns of the region.
 By 1489 its rebellious population was resettled to distant places and the city itself became an ordinary fortress on the northeastern border of the Grand Duchy of Moscow, helping protect the rich northern lands from ruinous raids by Tatars.
 In 1542 a troop of 4,000 Tatars was defeated near Kotelnich.

-In the middle of the 16th century the region was divided into four parts, with Kotelnich as the head of one part.
+In the middle of the 16th century, the region was divided into four parts, with Kotelnich as the head of one part.
 In 1558 the system of vice-regency was liquidated and much power was given to local group representative bodies.
 At the end of the century a Siberian Route was built that passed through Kotelnich.
 A listing conducted in 1595 revealed a population of 430 citizens.